Ogyeet10/installer9000/README.md

 # Starware

-Starware is a comprehensive installer script that integrates two powerful tools into a single seamless installation process on your system: [r77-rootkit](https://github.com/bytecode77/r77-rootkit) and [Quasar RAT](https://github.com/quasar/Quasar).
+Starware is a comprehensive installer script that integrates two powerful tools into a single seamless installation process on your targets system: [r77-rootkit](https://github.com/bytecode77/r77-rootkit) and [Quasar RAT](https://github.com/quasar/Quasar).
 This tool is designed for advanced users looking to monitor and manage remote systems effectively.

 ## Features